h2oai/h2o-2/h2o-docs/source/datascience/kmeans.rst

 **Initialization**

- *Plus Plus*
-  A modification to the k-means algorithm that impacts the assignment of K initial cluster centroids.
+ *Plus Plus*: A modification to the k-means algorithm that impacts the assignment of K initial cluster centroids.
 Because of the random process inherent to K-means, it's possible for the algorithm to converge on centroids that are not the optimal cluster centers purely by chance